Sage-Bionetworks/portalsDocs/_articles/index.md

 ---
 title: Overview
 layout: index
-description: These are the main instructions for using Synapse.
+description: These are the main instructions for using Sage Portals.
 Pick an section that interests you or read them in order.
 ---

 <div class="col-xs-12 col-md-12 col-lg-12" id="subjects">